fleetdm/fleet/docs/Contributing/Blueprints/Fleet-Installers.md

 This endpoint will perform the following operations:
 1. Check if a `package_id` already exists (and hasn't been expired) with the exact same arguments, if so, return HTTP 200 with the `package_id`.
 2. Generate a [random](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)) `package_id`.
-3. Dispacth the creation of a package with ID set to `package_id` and the given request parameters.
+3. Dispatch the creation of a package with ID set to `package_id` and the given request parameters.
 4. Return HTTP 200 with the `package_id`.

 This endpoint, which is the entrypoint, should be rate-limited by IP.